GorgeGJ/simulation_app/README.md

 A lightweight Streamlit app that helps simulate and visualize **pillar-level marketing contributions** from user-uploaded CSV files.
 Built for data scientists and marketers to better understand how media inputs drive value across different marketing pillars.

-[Disclainmer] The whole project is only for Jie's streamlit skillset practice purpose.
-All of the data and functon are just sample.
+[Disclainmer] This project is solely for Jie's Streamlit skillset practice.
+All data, functionality, and simulations included are entirely sample-based and do not reflect any real business use case.

 ## 🚀 Features